 Donations Made by NCRCC

-NCRCC hosts a number of aeromodeling events sanctioned by the Academy of Model Aeronautics (AMA).
+NCRCC hosts a number of aeromodelling events sanctioned by the Academy of Model Aeronautics (AMA).
 These events draw pilots from throughout the U.S. along with visitors because of advertising by NCRCC and the AMA to raise awareness of an event.
 During a number of the events held by NCRCC, the designated Contest Director may arrange for a fundraising component for the benefit of a non-profit organization.
-Examples of non-profit organizations that have received cash donation payments from NCRCC fundraising include Wounded Warriors, Disabled American Veterans, Connecticut Children’s Medical Center, Somers Public Library, and others.
+Examples of non-profit organizations that have received cash donation payments from NCRCC fundraising include Wounded Warriors, Disabled American Veterans, Connecticut Children’s Medical Center, Somers Public Library, Ellington Voluntary Fire Department, and others.

 _________________________________________________________________________________________________